Paleo Hummingbird Cake (Gluten Free)

 - Preheat oven to 350 degrees Fahrenheit and line the bottom of two 8 inch cake pans with parchment paper rounds.
 Spray with nonstick spray as well.

-- In a large bowl or KitchenAid, sift in almond flour, tapioca flour, and coconut flour.
+- In a large bowl or KitchenAid, sift in almond flour, coconut sugar, tapioca flour, and coconut flour.
 Then, add in baking soda, cinnamon and nutmeg.
 Stir to combine.

 - Once combined, add in pineapple purée, melted coconut oil and remaining cake ingredients.
 Stir to combine.